JoshOrndorff/recipes/notes.md

 We want a simple instant-seal network with a vanilla runtime.
 Start by copying the kitchen node and the super runtime.
 Strip out all the recipes pallets from the super-runtime, and rename stuff as appropriate.

-Create a chain spec and launch the network
+Create a chain spec and launch the network.
+Make sure the node running is a validator and in archive mode.

 TODO: If there is time, experiment with including a raw spec with the binary.